apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hakeem Jeffries rejects GOP spending bill as ‘unserious and unacceptable’**
+**Kate Middleton shares health update along with new family photos**

-You can read more about it [here](https://apnews.com/article/congress-budget-shutdown-voter-registration-jeffries-johnson-trump-harris-b9e39b9073c074d6a1b0f34b3910a378).
+You can read more about it [here](https://www.goodmorningamerica.com/culture/story/kate-middleton-completed-chemotherapy-113156389).

 ## Requirements
 - Python 3.8